jjesus-dev/phonebook_backend/README.md

 ## About this repository

-This repository contains the code for the part #3 [Node.js and Express](https://fullstackopen.com/en/part3/) of the Full Full Stack Open (University of Helsinki) course.
+This repository contains the code for the part #3 [Node.js and Express](https://fullstackopen.com/en/part3/) of the Full Stack Open (University of Helsinki) course.

-It is and implementation of a Node application that returns a hardcoded list of phonebook entries.
+It is an implementation of a Node application that returns a hardcoded list of phonebook entries.

 ### Why another repository?